excalidraw/excalidraw/README.md

 ## We accept donations

-If you like the project and your company is using it you can become a contributor from [open collective](https://opencollective.com/excalidraw).
+If you like the project, you can become a sponsor at [Open Collective].(https://opencollective.com/excalidraw).

 <a href="https://opencollective.com/excalidraw#category-CONTRIBUTE" target="_blank"><img src="https://opencollective.com/excalidraw/tiers/sponsors.svg?avatarHeight=70&width=600"/></a>